onnlucky/hotel/readme.txt

 * keys in -> names + defaults in target
 do collector and splays ...

-a rule as just a single activated symbol, should self-evaluate e.g.:
-    if true:
-        return
-or
-    if true:
-        again
-should work, regardless if return or again are build-in

 implement send
 implement tasks and message sending primitives implement exceptions and handling (add onerror to tCodeRun)